Pain · Mittelstand voice

 Attention

-If US bounce sits above 70% on the same content that performs in DACH, the voice is doing the sort.
+If the US page loses visitors before the product section while the home-market page works, the voice is doing the sort.
 The product never gets read.
 The translator and the copy agency cannot fix this from the surface.

 Three layers carry an accent.
 Words sit on top of all three.